Service Dog Training Near Me, Los Angeles

 - A current letter from your mental health professional (within the last year) attesting to the clinical need of a PSD.

-No ethical legitimate service dog trainer, behaviorist or any online company would sell Service Dog Certifications, ESA certifications or any other type of certifications without training and thoroughly evaluating your service dog and your needs.
+No ethical legitimate service dog trainer, behaviorist or any online company would sell Service Dog Certifications, ESA Certifications or any other type of Certifications without training and thoroughly evaluating your skills/knowledge, needs, and service dog.

-If you are in need of a service dog certification, or a PSD certification to fly with your dog or your landlord or apartment requires a service dog certificate, Russell Hartstein can provide a Service Dog, Emotional Support Dog, Therapy Dog, and/or CGC dog certification upon completion of training.
+If you are in need of a Service Dog Certification, or a PSD Certification to fly with your dog or your landlord or apartment requires a Service Dog Certificate, Russell Hartstein can provide a Service Dog, Emotional Support Dog, Therapy Dog, and/or CGC Dog Certification upon a thorough evaluation and rigorous training.

-We don’t sell or provide certifications for PSD, Emotional Support Animals, or any type of dog training certifications without Fun Paw Care training your dog and/or thoroughly analyzing your service dog’s behavior and task training.
+We don’t sell or provide Certifications for PSD, Emotional Support Animals, or any type of dog training Certifications without Fun Paw Care training your dog and/or thoroughly analyzing your knowledge/skill, and your service dog’s behavior and task training.

 I Traveled Everywhere With My Emotional Support Dog.
 How Can I Travel With My ESA Now With The New DOT Regulations Banning ESD’s On Airplanes?